vmware-archive/vsphere-automation-sdk-perl/README.md

 ## Abstract
 This document for the vSphere Automation SDK for perl describes -
    1. How to run the samples in this repository
-   2. The procedure for contributing new samples.
+   2. The procedure for contributing new samples

-## Supported vCenter Releases:
+## Supported OnPrem vCenter Releases:
-vCenter 6.0, 6.5 and 6.7.
+vCenter 6.0, 6.5, 6.7 and 6.7U1

 Please refer to the notes in each sample for detailed compatibility information.

 ## Introduction